 II.
 Policy and Procedure Statement

-In helping students achieve their educational and career goals, advisors will focus on enhancing the students’ transition from high school or another college/university, will offer assistance in understanding University policies and procedures, and refer students to campus services that will best ensure the students’ success both on campus and in meeting their career goals.
+In helping students achieve their educational and career goals, advisors will focus on enhancing the students’ transition from high school or another college/university, will offer assistance in understanding University policies and procedures, and will refer students to campus services that will best ensure the students’ success both on campus and in meeting their career goals.
 The advisors will also facilitate the development of decision-making skills critical to success in college and life.
 Each student’s assigned advisor will communicate regularly with the student throughout the year about important dates, programs, and services that will help ensure success at UNC Charlotte.
-Students are encouraged to maintain contact with appropriate advisors throughout their enrollment period.
+Students are encouraged to maintain contact with appropriate advisors throughout their university career.

 - Academic advising – A meeting between a student and an advisor to discuss the student’s academic plan of study, course selections prior to registration, and/or career plans.

 - Department – A unit within a college representing a discipline.
 For example, the Department of English is in the College of Liberal Arts & Sciences.

 - Major – The subject or area of study in which a student concentrates.

 - Responsible Office: Office of the Provost and Vice Chancellor for Academic Affairs